 The important thing to remember is that each of these steps needs your full attention and focus.
 Don't just throw some stuff together and call it a day!

-If you are working on building your email list, I'm hoping you have fully worked through defining your blog's target audience.
+If you are working on building your email list, I'm hoping you have fully worked through defining your target audience.
 Knowing your target audience will truly help you in not just building your list, but in keeping them engaged through the emails you'll be sending them.

 1 – Have a Plan for Sending Emails